Taking care of your first ant colony!

 Note: For a small ant colony, it's best to feed everything in small doses and remove excess food later.
 With liquids, even a tiny drop is enough for a small colony; any more and there's a risk of ants drowning.
 It's better to feed more often than too much at once!

-As a beginner, we do not recommend heating an ant colony in a test tube with a heat mat or other heat source.
-If this is done incorrectly, the water reservoir in the test tube can overflow and the colony will drown.
-If the ant colony is large enough to fit into an ant nest, the ant nest can be heated.
-Then heat a small part of the ant nest with a heating mat or a heating cable, then place it on the nest to prevent too much condensation from forming in the nest.
+We advise against heating an ant colony in a test tube with a heat mat or other heat source for beginners.
+If done incorrectly, the water reservoir in the test tube can overflow, drowning the colony.
+If the ant colony is large enough to fit inside an ant nest, it can be heated.
+In that case, heat a small portion of the ant nest with a heat mat or heating cable, placing it directly on the nest, not underneath it, as this can cause excessive condensation to form in the nest.

-If you would like to heat a colony in a test tube, it is best to do this with a heating cable.
-This is done by placing the cable at the beginning of the test tube and thus heating a small part.
+If you still want to heat a colony in a test tube, the best way to do this is with a heating cable.
+You do this by placing the cable at the beginning of the test tube and thus heating a small part.

 Ant colony in hibernation